daniel-molina/visualequation/HACKING.md

 > **Note**: Numeric arguments can be used in basic operations too.

 #### Movements
+##### change-dir (C-()
+This is not a readline command.

+In normal mode, it turns LDIR into RDIR and RDIR into LDIR.
+If VDIR, it remembers previous direction when selection was not a VOID and flip it, which will be appreciated in the case that a sequence of movements not altering direction selects a non-VOID subeq.
+##### change-mode (C-[)
+This is not a readline command.

 ##### beginning-of-line (C-a)
 Select the first mate.
 ##### end-of-line (C-e)